gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 - **Small Datasets**: If your dataset is small, pagination may introduce unnecessary complexity.

 - **Real-Time Data**: When working with real-time systems where data is frequently updated, pagination may lead to inconsistent results.

+# Issues, Considerations, and Best Practices

+- **Use Indexing**: Indexing improves query performance.

+- **Efficient Pagination**: Use skip and limit for small to moderate datasets.
+For larger datasets, consider alternatives like range queries using indexed fields (e.g., \_id or date ranges) to avoid the performance cost of skip.

+- **Sort Consistency**: Always ensure your query is sorted by a unique field (e.g., \_id).
+Without sorting, pages can yield inconsistent results, especially if records are inserted or deleted during navigation.

+- **Page Size Limits**: Set reasonable limits for the pageSize to avoid fetching too much data at once.
+For example, limit pageSize to 100 records per page.

+- **Caching**: Consider caching frequent queries to reduce the load on your MongoDB instance, especially for high-traffic applications.

+- **Handling Changes**: If your dataset changes frequently, consider implementing mechanisms to track consistency (e.g., using timestamps) or use snapshotting techniques to avoid inconsistent pagination.